Library Undergraduate Research Award

 - The Award recognizes undergraduate students who demonstrate the excellent use of library resources & services

 - Awards are usually given for $1,000 - $1,500.
 The number of awards may vary.

-The Awards are offered in two categories and applications are accepted throughout the year until the deadline.
+- The Awards are offered in two categories

-- Papers and projects from a 300 level or above course & completed within a single term.
+- Category 1: Papers and projects from a 300 level or above course and completed within a single term.

 - Category 2: Theses or multi-term papers and projects.